WordPress and Docker

 What about the database?

-The database is where my projects vary the most - e.g. my database workflow for a client website is completely different from my workflow for plugin development.
+The database is where my projects vary the most.
+And I find that my database workflow for a client website is completely different from my workflow for plugin development.
 Thankfully, this Docker image is not particularly opinionated.
 It allows you to configure access to your database using environment variables, which seems to be the natural way to pass configuration to a Docker container.

 An added bonus is that when linked to a container based on Docker’s official MySQL image, Docker can even set these environment variables automatically.